PerseusArkouda/modscripts/README.md

 to the user to not require to change his settings in order to use them and instead to customize them for a specific usage.
 + If you want just to download mod(s) you can do: ./moddownloader appid modid1 modid2
 + If you want just to install mod(s) you can do: ./modunpacker appid modid1 modid2
-+ If you want to download or install a standard set of mods, then you can create and setup mods.conf
++ If you want to download/install a standard set of mods, then you can create and setup mods.conf
 + If you want to maintain a custom set of mods updated, then you can schedule to run modchecker from a scheduler like crontab for example: @daily /path/to/modchecker appid modid1 modid2
 + If you want to maintain your standard set of mods updated, then you can create and setup mods.conf and schedule to run